Cross (American TV series): Development

 On January 22, 2020, it was announced that Amazon Studios, Paramount Television Studios, and Skydance Television were teaming up to develop a television series based on James Patterson's Alex Cross novels.
 On October 27, 2022, it was given a series order by Prime Video, with Aldis Hodge in the title role and also producing, and Ben Watkins as showrunner and writer.
 The series is executive produced by Patterson, Watkins, Sam Ernst, Jim Dunn, Craig Siebels, Bill Robinson, Patrick Santa, David Ellison, Dana Goldberg, and Matt Thunnel.
-On April 30, 2024, it was announced that ahead of the series premiere, the series had been renewed for a second season.
+On April 30, 2024, ahead of the series premiere, Amazon Prime Video renewed the series for a second season.
+Paramount Television Studios whom produced the series with Skydance Television would assume full production of the series following the merger of Skydance Television's parent company Skydance Media with Paramount Television Studios' owner Paramount Global to form a new company Paramount Skydance one year later during production of the upcoming second series in August 2025.
+On March 18, 2026, Amazon Prime Video renewed the series for a third season.

 Casting

 Promotional poster from the first season.

 On November 29, 2022, it was announced that Ryan Eggold and Isaiah Mustafa had joined the cast.
 On December 8, 2022, it was announced that Karen LeBlanc, Melody Hurd, Juanita Jennings, Caleb Elijah, Jennifer Wigmore, and Samantha Walkes had been added to the cast.
-LeBlanc was replaced by Sharon Taylor, in a January 2023 recasting.
+LeBlanc was replaced by Sharon Taylor in a January 2023 recasting.

-Upon the second season renewal announcement, Jeanine Mason added to the cast for the new season.
-Wes Chatham and Matthew Lillard have also been added to the cast for the second season.
+Upon the second season renewal announcement, Jeanine Mason was added to the cast for the new season.
+Wes Chatham and Matthew Lillard were also added to the cast for the second season.
+On December 4, 2025, Michelle C. Bonilla joined the cast in a recurring role for the second season.
+On April 17, 2026, Ethan Embry was cast as a series regular for the third season.
+On June 23, 2026, Ron Perlman joined the cast in a recurring role for the third season.
+On July 24, 2026, Robin Givens was cast in a recurring capacity for the third season.

+Filming

-Filming of both seasons took place in Ontario, Canada, with Hamilton, Ontario set to feature prominently throughout both seasons of the series.
+Filming of both seasons took place in Ontario, Canada, with Hamilton, Ontario, set to feature prominently throughout both seasons of the series.
+Filming for the third season began in Toronto, Canada on April 13, 2026.

 Release

-A first teaser trailer for Cross was released on May 14, 2024, followed by a full trailer on September and the unveiling of the series.
 Cross premiered on November 14, 2024.
 All eight episodes of the first season were released on Amazon Prime Video.
-The second season is scheduled to premiere on February 11, 2026, with three new episodes, and followed by a new episode on a weekly basis until the season finale on March 18, 2026.
+The second season premiered on February 11, 2026, with three new episodes, scheduled to be followed by a new episode on a weekly basis until the season finale on March 18, 2026.